SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-zdogg-story.md

 > around us: getting vaccinated is still the lowest risk for the highest reward because
 > natural COVID infection for many people is just not safe.
 >
-> And so we're doing the best we can. &hellip;
+> And so we're doing the best we can.
 > &hellip;
 > And &lt;_name_&gt;, this is me, I'm looking right at you.
 Really, you did the best you
 > could.